hownowstephen/adventofcode/2020/README.md

 time for some regex parsing to get the bag details out https://e.printstacktrace.blog/groovy-regular-expressions-the-definitive-guide/ and looks like the number can be pulled out as integer pretty easily https://stackoverflow.com/questions/1713481/converting-a-string-to-int-in-groovy

 Grab the result as a recursive `Set` and we're off to the races.
 Also can use the `as Set` operator to cast a list into a set.
 Neat

+Part two is about doing the same but sort of in reverse